 Also part of Bloor-Yorkville is Yorkville Village, the renovated and enlarged but equally upscale incarnation of the former Hazelton Lanes shopping center, off Yorkville Avenue between Hazelton Avenue and Avenue Road; and Manulife Centre at Bloor and Bay streets, with more than 50 boutiques, restaurants and services.

 A visit to Toronto would be incomplete without experiencing the city's ethnic neighborhoods, whether you’re seriously shopping for that unique item or just browsing and soaking in the sights and sounds.
 Chinatown, which abuts Kensington Market and is centered on Spadina Avenue between College and Queen streets, is in itself multicultural, encompassing immigrants not just from China but also those from Hong Kong, Taiwan, Vietnam, Pakistan and India.
 Shops, mostly small store-front affairs, spill out onto the street offering clothing and souvenirs at bargain prices; hand-lettered signs proclaim the best deals.
-Restaurants tempt prospective diners with enticing aromas and specials posted in windows.
+When you're in search of places to eat, local restaurants tempt prospective diners with enticing aromas and specials posted in windows.

 Although Little Italy, College Street between Bathurst and Ossington, and Greektown, Danforth Avenue between Chester and Jones, are perhaps best known for their dining and nightlife options, both are fine shopping destinations as well.
 Boutiques mingle with trattorias and bars in Little Italy, which is now also home to other nationalities.
 Greektown, in addition to its cafés and clubs, is recognized for its home décor and trendy clothing shops.
 Colorful street signs in both districts proudly remind you of your location.